Mentoring and Induction Information for Superintendents

 New Administrators Institutes

-These one-day events are available to administrators of public and accredited nonpublic schools who are beginning the first year in their position, whether brand new or changing levels.
-We’re pleased to partner with the Department of Education in offering these learning opportunities.
-The Institute for new superintendents is co-facilitated by SAI and IASB staff.
+These one-day events are available to administrators who are beginning the first year in their position, whether brand new or transitioning to a different role.
 All institutes are held at the SAI office in Clive.